 BMW is among the frontrunners in the field of driver assistance systems, but a lot of the most advanced technology in the X3's arsenal is only available as an optional extra.
 It's a shame, given the considerable price of the car, but crash safety impresses thanks to the design and strength of the X3's BMW 5 Series-based structure.

 BMW X3 reliability

-BMW finished in 27th position in our 2020 Driver Power owner satisfaction survey, a worse overall result than either Audi or Jaguar, but one spot ahead of Mercedes.
-The X3 came 49th out of the top 75 cars in our survey, with the engine and the iDrive infotainment system impressing owners - but the X3 scored badly for running costs and exterior styling.
+BMW finished in 21st position in our 2021 Driver Power owner satisfaction survey, a better overall result than either Audi or Jaguar, but behind Mercedes.
+The X3 came 61st out of the top 75 cars in our survey, with the engine and the iDrive infotainment system impressing owners - but the X3 scored badly for running costs and exterior styling.
 18% of owners that responded reported a fault in the first year.

 The X3 achieved a full five-star rating when it was crash tested by Euro NCAP in late 2017.
 The car scored well across the board, including a 93% score in the adult occupant category and 84% for child occupant protection.

 Under the collective tag of 'BMW Personal CoPilot', semi-autonomous crash-avoidance and mitigation technology such as autonomous emergency braking is either standard or optional, but it's a little disappointing to find that lane-departure assistance and active cruise control are only available at extra cost.
-You can also add wrong-way warning that recognises one-way streets and warning for traffic that's about to cross your path.
+You can also add wrong-way warning that recognises one-way streets and can warn the driver of traffic that's about to cross your path.